Dacono, Colorado

 Dacono is a home rule city located in southwestern Weld County, Colorado, United States.
 The city population was 6,297 at the 2020 United States census, an increase of +51.66% since the 2010 United States census.
 Dacono is a part of the Greeley, CO Metropolitan Statistical Area and the Front Range Urban Corridor.

 History

 The city name's is an amalgamation of the names of Daisy Baum, Cora Van Vorhies, and Nora Brooks, wives of local coal mine operators.
 Dacono was first settled in 1901, and early settlers moved there to work in the coal mines.
 The Dacono, Colorado, post office opened on December 21, 1907, and the Town of Dacono was incorporated on September 23, 1908.

 Geography

-Dacono is located in southwestern Weld County at coordinates and elevation 5112 ft.

 At the 2020 United States census, the town had a total area of 22.782 km2 including 0.016 km2 of water.